sushmi21/CRUDAPP/README.md

 General info about the client project:

 1. Google maps API is used to display the map.
-For Geocoding, Mapbox Geocoding API is used (as I cannot access the Google Geocoding API for free)
+For Geocoding, Mapbox Geocoding API is used
 2. React Hooks are used, useCountryInfoFetch() is a custom hook
 3. The project is written using ES6 syntax
 4. Field validations are NOT carried out